 Walking the Lower and Upper Circuits

-The Lower Circuit (Paseo Inferior) and the Upper Circuit (Paseo Superior) are trails that pass by a number smaller, lesser waterfalls (saltos) and allow you to see the Devil’s Throat from afar.
-Follow these trails and you can take more panoramic photos of the Devil’s Throat, which are arguably better than ones taken up close.
+The Lower Circuit (Paseo Inferior) and the Upper Circuit (Paseo Superior) are trails that pass by a number of smaller, lesser waterfalls (saltos) that allow you to see the Devil’s Throat from afar.
+Follow these trails to take more panoramic photos of the Devil’s Throat, which are arguably better than ones taken up close.
 Both circuits are less than 2 kilometres each and take less time to do individually than the journey to the Devil’s Throat.

 At the end our day at Iguazú Falls, my mother was almost giddy.
 No doubt she was thrilled by seeing the natural wonder the falls, but I suspect she was also proud of herself for pushing herself a tiny bit out of her comfort zone.
 I’m certainly glad she did.

 Did you know that we publish a weekly broadcast with the latest articles from My Itchy Travel Feet, timely trip inspiration and travel deals?
 Subscribe by clicking here.

 Save to Pinterest